-I am not going to offer advice on how to cope with the news of the diagnosis, but provide insight to what I went through to normalize your experience to a certain extent.
-While working through a diagnosis is unique to each individual, there are certain aspects to the process that are universal.
+I am not going to offer advice on how to cope with the news of the diagnosis, but provide insight into what I went through to normalize your experience to a certain extent.
+While working through a diagnosis is unique to each individual, there are certain aspects to the process that is universal.
 You are not alone in this journey.

 These feelings of relief probably won’t comfort you past the first 48 hours or so.
 But it is something to keep in the back of your mind for later as you move through your coping process.

 The next set of emotions may be frustration and betrayal.

 I was frustrated that my body was attacking itself but equally betrayed by it.
 Here I was, at the end of my 20’s looking at a lifetime of disease; where Ash would have to take care of me if I progressed past a certain point; and I would be a physical, mental, and emotional drain to all of my loved ones.

 As a younger person, the idea of having a disease or getting sick was something that happened to other people.
 I took what was presumed perfect health for granted.
 I remember thinking to myself: I lived my life relatively well, I was a good person, I did what I was supposed to, why is my body punishing me?
 What wrongs was I atoning for?
 This does not happen to good people.

 I sank into a deep depression.
 I was completely lost about what I was facing, how I would face it, and how I would get through it.
 I felt completely selfish because I could only think about myself.
 I couldn’t and didn’t want to think about anyone else.